 Though stump removal is possible (but tough) for any do-it-yourself enthusiast, the job is best done by professional tree removal service personnel who are trained for the job and are armed with the right tools.

 First and foremost, the removal of the stump ensures that the tree does not regrow.
-If left behind, multiple tree stems can grow from the stem and gives a wild look and mar the beauty of the yard.
+If left behind, multiple tree stems can grow from the stem and gives a wild look, and mar the beauty of the yard.
 Weeds and other plants may also grow on the stump making it an eyesore.

 Tree stumps that remain behind and are long forgotten get camouflaged by overgrown plants and weeds.
 They form obstacles and potential tripping hazards.
 The stump holes can cause pest and insect infestation too.
-They can even spread to the other plants.
+They can even spread to other plants.

 Valuable space in the yard can be freed up if a stump is grinded.
 It can create space for new plants.
 Removal of the roots of the tree cause new plants to find appropriate nutrition and grow healthy.